Propagator: Relativistic propagators

 In relativistic quantum mechanics and quantum field theory the propagators are Lorentz-invariant.
-They give the amplitude for a particle to travel between two spacetime points.
+They give the amplitude for a particle to travel between two spacetime events.

 Scalar propagator

 In quantum field theory, the theory of a free (or non-interacting) scalar field is a useful and simple example which serves to illustrate the concepts needed for more complicated theories.
 It describes spin-zero particles.
 There are a number of possible propagators for free scalar field theory.
 We now describe the most common ones.